CacahueteSansSel/mcLaunch/README.md

 # Build

-Make sure to have the **.NET 6.0 SDK** (.NET 7 does not work anymore) installed, then clone the project.
+Make sure to have the **.NET 6.0 SDK** installed, then clone the project.

 ## Set your own credentials keys